-With proper upkeep, your air conditioner will offer worry-free service for many years.
-But, like any other machine in your residence, it will at some point need to be updated.
-Knowing when to get a new one is important to skip pricey repairs, higher energy bills and comfort disruptions.
+With adequate upkeep, your air conditioner will offer worry-free cooling for many years.
+But, similar to any other thing in your home, it will at some point need to be replaced.
+Knowing when to get a new one is key to prevent pricey repairs, higher energy bills and interrupted comfort.

-When it includes being cool and your house’s energy efficiency, our GV Heating & Air pros have your best interests at heart.
+When it involves being cool and your home’s energy efficiency, our GV Heating & Air pros have your best interests at heart.
 There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says many air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a replacement.
+On average, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s wise to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a new one.

 Trustworthiness

 How dependable is your air conditioner?
-Does it cool dependably, even on the toastiest days?
-Or is it regularly malfunctioning?
-When your air conditioner starts becoming less trustworthy it’s time to start thinking about getting an updated one.
+Does it cool dependably, even on the hottest days?
+Or is it routinely malfunctioning?
+When your air conditioner becomes less dependable it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s lifetime, it’s anticipated for it to need a handful of minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how well it uses electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal guidelines.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner comes with a SEER rating, which measures how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal mandates.
+However, your air conditioner becomes inefficient as it gets older.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are usually costlier but may pay for themselves over their life span through improved energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are usually costlier but might pay for themselves over their life span through increased energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfy when your air conditioner is on?
-Or are you continuously dialing down the temperature to remain cool?
-An older air conditioner could struggle to keep your residence comfy because of lower efficiency.
+Are you comfortable when your air conditioner is on?
+Or are you often dialing down the temperature to remain cool?
+An aging air conditioner might struggle to keep your house comfy due to lower efficiency.
 A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
 Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, ask us about getting a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s comparable to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+The majority of these air conditioners operate at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temps as necessary.
+Adding a smart thermostat is a smart method to maximize your energy efficiency, with not much effort necessary from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for not much.
+Most of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temps as necessary.

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will include the refrigerant kind.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be pricey.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, repairing the problem will be expensive.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate over time.
+And those savings can really build up as time goes by.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with GV Heating & Air for air conditioning installation in Crystal and Twin Cities and surrounding areas is easy and affordable.
-Our technicians will help you choose the right option for your needs and then review all the possibilities.
+We are aware that air conditioner cost is your top question.
+That’s why collaborating with GV Heating & Air for air conditioning installation in Crystal and Twin Cities and surrounding areas is simple and affordable.
+Our technicians will help you find the right model for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.